wp-plugins/youtube-embed-plus/readme.txt

 = YouTube Embed 6.0 =
 This version opens up the ability to view Internet video discussions to all wizard users.
 **Also, due to numerous users being unable to find the wizard button, we moved it up next to the "Add Media" button.**
-Finally, we added One-Click Video SEO as a PRO option.
+Finally, we added One-Click Video SEO tags as a PRO option.

 = YouTube Embed 5.1 =
 Added ability to set default dimensions.